microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. Check whether you configure the required libraries in the dependency settings file (e.g. *pom.xml*).
 2. Run VS Code command *"Java: Force Java compilation"* to force the language server to rebuild the current project.
 3. If the problem persists, it's probably because the language server doesn't load your project correctly.
-Please reference *"Java Language Support extension fails to start"* paragraph for more troubleshooting info.
+Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

 ## Cannot find a class with the main method
 ### Reason: